Doncaster: Green belt

 Doncaster is within a green belt that extends into the surrounding counties.
-First defined in 1966, the policy is controlled throughout the town by the local planning authority, Doncaster Council.
+First defined in 1966, the policy is controlled throughout the town by the local planning authority, City of Doncaster Council.
 It reduces urban sprawl, prevent areas in the conurbation from further convergence, protects outlying communities, encourages brownfield reuse, and protects nearby countryside by restricting development in the designated areas and imposing stricter conditions on permitted building.

 It surrounds the side of the urban area west of the East Coast Line, preventing suburbs such as Sprotbrough, New Edlington, Old Edlington, Scawsby and New Rossington merging.
 As a result, open rural land can be very close to the town centre at some points (for example the wide undeveloped valley of the River Don is adjacent to the town centre), while at other points the urban sprawl rolls on for up to five miles.
 Another aim of the green belt is to encourage recreation and leisure interests, with rural landscape features, greenfield areas and facilities including the River Don and valley west of Hexthorpe; Hexthorpe Park; Cusworth Hall, museum and country park; Potteric Carr and Huxter Well Marsh; and the Trans Pennine Trail.

 Climate

 Doncaster has a maritime climate lacking extreme temperatures, like much of the British Isles.
 Its low elevation in the Don Valley, in the lee of the Pennines, and inland from the North Sea, mean daytime summer temperatures are no lower than parts of South East England, despite the more northerly location.
-The nearest weather station is RAF Finningley, now known as Doncaster Sheffield Airport, about 5.5 mi to the south-east of Doncaster town centre and at a similar elevation.
+The nearest weather station is RAF Finningley, now known as Doncaster Sheffield Airport, about 5.5 mi to the south-east of Doncaster city centre and at a similar elevation.